 - 1 tsp ground flaxseed (optional)

-- 1 pitted Medjool date, for etra sweetness (or 5 drops liquid stevia, maple syrup, etc.)
+- 1 pitted Medjool date, for extra sweetness

 Instructions